DSpace/RestContract/authentication.md

 Return code
 - 204 No content
 - 302 Found.
-If a successful logout ocurs and a logout page URL is configured
+If a successful logout occurs and a logout page URL is configured

 Invalid or missing token are not reported, i.e. the endpoint will always return 204 also if no token is supplied or the token is invalid